ppy/osu-wiki/wiki/Legal/Privacy/en.md

 ## Disclosures of your personal data

-We do not perform any marketing, advertising or send any unsolicited emails.
-The only emails you will receive from us are the result of an action on our service (such as purchasing a product or enabling notifications for a discussion).
+We do not perform any marketing, advertising nor send any unsolicited emails.
+The only emails you will receive from us are the result of an action on our service (such as requesting two-factor authentication, purchasing a product or enabling notifications for a discussion).

 We may share your personal data with third parties in very specific cases: